opendocsg/slw-judgments-backfill/2011_SGCA_40/report.md

 **_The standard of review_**

 21     On an appeal to the Court of Appeal, if it is shown that the court below had correctly decided the question of whether it had jurisdiction to order security for costs, the only remaining question would then relate to the exercise of the court’s discretion in making the order.
 In such a situation the appellate court’s review function is limited.
-This was enunciated by this court in _Lian Soon Construction Pte Ltd v Guan Qian Realty Pte Ltd_ [1999] 1 SLR(R) 1053 at [34] in these terms:
+This was enunciated by this court in _Lian Soon Construction Pte Ltd v Guan Qian Realty Pte Ltd_ <span class="citation">[1999] 1 SLR(R) 1053</span> at [34] in these terms:

  It is trite law that an appeal against the exercise of a judge’s discretion will not be entertained unless it be shown that he exercised his discretion under a mistake of law, in disregard of principle, under a misapprehension as to the facts, or that he took account of irrelevant matters,

  or the decision reached was “outside the generous ambit within which a reasonable disagreement is possible”. ...

-This passage was quoted in _Westacre Investments Inc v The State-Owned Company Yugoimport SDPR (also known as Jugoimport-SDPR)_ [2009] 2 SLR(R) 166 at [17], where this court also stated (at [18]) that “the starting presumption would be that the Judge had rightly exercised his discretion.”
+This passage was quoted in _Westacre Investments Inc v The State-Owned Company Yugoimport SDPR (also known as Jugoimport-SDPR)_ <span class="citation">[2009] 2 SLR(R) 166</span> at [17], where this court also stated (at [18]) that “the starting presumption would be that the Judge had rightly exercised his discretion.”

 **_Multiple ordinary residences_**